Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the furnace to keep damage from happening.

-Flat filters should be replaced once a month, while pleated filters should be used for about three months.
-You could also use a washable filter that will last about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter sooner.

 To make changing your filter smoother in the future, draw with a permanent pen on your heater outside or ductwork to show the airflow direction and filter size.